camrenaa/camrenaa.github.io/README.md

 # _
 # Recent Projects
 ## Character Controller (Unity Asset) [<ins>*in-progress*</ins>]
 This project began as a necessity for a game I was developing, leading me to create a Unity Asset utilizing code I originally wrote in 2015.
 The result is a comprehensive character controller system featuring unique and advanced functionalities.
 Initially, the controller lacked a dynamic feel.
 To address this, I developed my own signature version of a "headbob" system, a separate project I began working on at age 15 (2015).
-Now, a decade later, it's evolved into a fully modular first-person and third-person character controller.
+Today, it's clearly evolved into a fully modular first-person and third-person character controller that can definately compete with other similar modern day systems.
 ### Key Features :
 + <ins>Modular Design</ins> : Easily switch between first-person and third-person perspectives, everything can be modified to the users desired look & feel.
 + <ins>Procedural Viewmodel Generation</ins> : Automatically generates first-person viewmodels and animations from any 3D character model, utilizes inverse-kinematics to polish the experience.